Knockoneil River

-The River is famously known to be the reason William Clark & Sons in Upperlands exists as being the main power source for the Mill.
-The river is diverted through massive sluice gates downstream from Amportane Bridge this tailrace feeds five manmade lakes known locally as The Dams the river was used to power the mill and its electricals as well as the dyeing process this caused dye pollution on the river.
-The river was similar to the Grillagh being many flax mills were built along the river most well known being Lagans Scutching Mill in-between Swatragh and Upperlands.
+The river is a key reason William Clark & Sons in Upperlands exists, being the main power source for the mill.
+The river until recently was diverted through large sluice gates at the weir downstream from the Amportane Bridge, also known as Lagans Bridge, this tailrace formally feed five man-made lakes known locally as "The Dams".
+Nowadays the Dams are fed from local sheughs.
+The river was used to power Lagans Scutch Mill and the sawmill just beside the bridge, as well and all its electronics.
+The dyeing process at Upperlands Mill caused dye pollution on the river which affected the main Clady River.
+The river was similar to the Grillagh in that many flax mills were built along the river with Lagans Scutching Mill on the Hillside Road in between Swatragh and Upperlands being the most well known.

-The River is leases by the Clady And District Angling Club funded in 1962.
+The River is leased by the Clady And District Angling Club, founded in 1962.

 Bridges

 Tammybrack Bridge, Corlacky Hill Bridge, Knockoneil Bridge / Upper River.